Intro

 User Journey

-We discover how each website operates to provide a client experience after researching its rivals and features.
+I discover how each website operates to provide a client experience after researching its rivals and features.
 With that information, we design a user journey on the Cuckos official website and an offline journey at the club to identify the club's weak spots and consumer requirements for a positive experience.
 We employ both of the established user personas.

 Develop